 BMPCC 2011 9th Annual Convention When: April 29th, 30th, May 1st Location: Blue Mountain Inn, 108 Jozo Weider Blvd., Collingwood, On.

-Although the general public is invited on the Saturday morning (9 am to 12 am) to buy pottery and have pieces identified ($5.00 admission), you get the best of the convention by becoming a member and attending all the activities.
+Although the general public is invited on the Saturday morning (9 am to 12 am) to buy pottery and have pieces identified ($5.00 admission) you'll get the best of the convention by becoming a member and attending all of the activities.
 You can sign up here to become a member and receive all the details.

 Rare Pottery and Glaze Round Table Discussion: We are going to try something new this year at the convention; a discussion and photos/examples of rare pottery and glazes.
 We all find interesting things when treasure hunting, and sometimes pass things over because we don't know what we are looking at.
 If you have something strange or unique that you'd like to share with the group, bring it or a picture of it, and either teach us about it or learn from our more knowledgeable members.
 Sounds like fun?